patrick-5546/ubc-course-explorer/README.md

 - View recent course professors by section
 - View tree of all nested prerequisites required for a course

-## How to Run
+## Setup

-The following commands are for Windows machines, they might be slightly different for other operating systems

-1. Install Python 3, then clone the repository and its submodules
+First, clone the repository and its submodules with this command

       ```sh
       git clone https://github.com/patrick-5546/ubc-course-explorer.git --recurse-submodules
       ```
+### PostgreSQL and local development server

+###### _If you are using Docker exclusively with this application then you may skip this step._

+Before setting up the Django server, you will need to install and setup a local PostgreSQL client since our application relies on PostgreSQL.

+1. Go to [PostgreSQL](https://www.postgresql.org/download/) and download the latest version for your machine.

+2. After setting up Postgres, enter your postgres superuser credentials and secret key into `ubc_course_explorer/.env`.

+###### Note that by default, PostgreSQL will setup a database named 'postgres' (very creative indeed).
+If you want to use a different database locally, you will need to manually create it.

+When you run a local server, the application will automatically parse the env file for your credentials and secret key for use.
+Make sure to keep this file in your `.gitignore` if you are committing to your forked version.

+## How to Run

+The following commands are for Windows machines, they might be slightly different for other operating systems

 ### Python

+1. Install Python 3

 2. Install the required packages in a virtual environment: [Python 3 Virtual Environments](https://gist.github.com/patrick-5546/29e7060139f057d2696d3260a3bb8eeb)